sit-dsa/dsa01-overview/README.md

 To complete the tasks you will need to know your way around GitHub.
 You can learn about the basics of GitHub [here](github-fundamentals.md).
 - note that collaborative workflows with GitHub are not essential for this module but will be useful for your other projects and future career

-Once you're comfortable to get your hands dirty on completing the tasks, you continue below.
+Once you're comfortable to get your hands dirty on **completing the tasks**, you can continue below. (feel free to use ChatGPT and the likes of course)

 ## Clone repository